gazebosim/docs/acropolis/comparison.md

 -- | -- | --
 ODE engine | ✓ |
 Bullet engine | ✓ |
-DART engine | ✓ | ✓ Plugin shipped with ign-physics
+DART engine | ✓ | ✓ Plugin shipped with gz-physics
 Simbody engine | ✓ |
 Custom engine plugins | ✕ | ✓

 ## Rendering

-In Ignition Rendering, render engines are integrated as plugins, so any engine can be integrated without changing the core source code.
+In Gazebo Rendering, render engines are integrated as plugins, so any engine can be integrated without changing the core source code.

 Feature | Gazebo-classic | Gazebo Sim